ABCD-LINK: Annotation Bootstrapping for Cross-Document Fine-Grained Links: Related Work

 \section{Related Work}

-Numerous NLP tasks study or rely on \textbf{cross-document relations}, including cross-document coreference \citep{miyabe-etal-2008-identifying, cybulska-vossen-2014-using, ravenscroft-etal-2021-cd}, fact-checking \citep{thorne-etal-2018-fever, wadden-etal-2020-fact, chen-etal-2024-metasumperceiver}, scholarly peer review analysis \citep{kuznetsov-etal-2022-revise, darcy-etal-2024-aries}, and citation/source detection \citep{syed-etal-2023-citance, liang-etal-2024-fine}.
+Numerous NLP tasks study or rely on \textbf{cross-document relations}, including cross-document coreference resolution (CDCR) \citep{DBLP:conf/ijcnlp/MiyabeTO08, cybulska-vossen-2014-using, ravenscroft-etal-2021-cd}, fact-checking \citep{thorne-etal-2018-fever, wadden-etal-2020-fact, chen-etal-2024-metasumperceiver}, scholarly peer review analysis \citep{kuznetsov-etal-2022-revise, darcy-etal-2024-aries}, citation/source detection \citep{syed-etal-2023-citance, liang-etal-2024-fine}, and cross-document question answering \cite{lin-etal-2025-mebench}.
 While prior work focuses on limited relation types and relies on manual labeling, we contribute a general, structured framework for bootstrapping linking from scratch in new domains and for new link types.
 We evaluate our framework in two domains: peer reviews and news, which target challenging and underrepresented forms of linking, such as subjective evaluation and ideological framing, as opposed to encyclopedic and factual relations found in Wikipedia \citep{feith-etal-2024-entity}.
+Crucially, unlike CDCR where the main goal is to resolve and cluster entity and event mentions, linking focuses on detecting a broad spectrum of sentence-level relationships, such as paraphrases, quotes and implicit references.